 Even though the Core Web Vitals apply to both desktop and mobile, the emphasis is on mobile internet users (as they usually surf at a lower speed).

-Because of this new emphasis on technical factors, it is now more important than ever to let developers work closely with SEO specialists to find the right future-proof solution.
+Because of this emphasis on technical factors, it is now more important than ever to let developers work closely with SEO specialists to find the right future-proof solution.

 Want to know more?
 Have a look at our SEO services or contact us for a free brainstorm session or a complete Core Web Vitals audit.